joshr17/markov-aggregation/README.md

 # markov-aggregation
-An implementation of elimination and aggregation methods for Markov processes
+An implementation of elimination and aggregation methods for Markov processes for the purpose of numerically stable computation of the stationary distribution and mean first passage times.